lowski/lowski.github.io/docs/git/undoing-a-rebase.md

 ---
 layout: default
-title: Undoing a rebase
+title: Undoing a Git rebase
 date: 2019-02-15
 parent: Git
 ---

-# Undoing a rebase
+# Undoing a Git rebase

 Today I wanted to revert `HEAD` of the branch which was rebased with some other branch.